sreyrc/Sreys-GFX-Framework/README.md

 Important Notes:
 * Shadow Mapping only works with Deferred Shading for now
 * Outlines around selected shapes appear only when Def.
 Shading is off
 * Texture Packs don't work on Cubes and Quads yet.
-For these forms of shading works just fine.
+For these other forms of shading works just fine.